 C403.8.1 Fan power_Allowable fan horsepower.
 For each fan system serving an occupied space or other enclosed space that includes one or more fans or fan arrays with fan electrical input power greater than 1 kW, fan system electrical input power determined per Section C403.8.1.2 at the fan system design airflow shall not be greater than the limit is calculated in accordance with Section C403.8.1.1.
 This section does not apply to fans service heat rejection equipment.
-Each HVAC system having a total fan system motor nameplate horsepower greater than 5 hp (3.7 kW) at fan system design conditions shall not be greater than the allowable fan system motor nameplate hp (Option 1) or fan system bhp (Option 2) shown in Table C403.8.1(1).
-This includes supply fans, exhaust fans, return/relief fans, and fan-powered terminal units associated with systems providing heating or cooling capability.
+Where the summed fan system motor nameplate horsepower of an HVAC fan system is greater than 5 hp (3.7 kW) at fan system design conditions, it shall not be greater than the allowable total fan system motor nameplate horsepower shall include supply fans, exhaust fans, return or relief fans, and fan-powered terminal units associated with systems providing heating or cooling capability.
 Single-zone variable air volume systems shall comply with the constant volume fan power limitation.